🚀 Ship faster with premium components 🚀

 update() Sets a value for the specified input field.

-onChange() Attach event listener to the form that triggers when any of its inputs change.
+onChange() Attach an optional event listener that triggers when any input changes.

 onSubmit() Attach event listener to the form that triggers when the form is submitted.

-onError() Attach event listener to the form when an error occurs due to validation.
+onError() Attach event listener to the form when an error occurs due to a failed validation on submit.

 UseForm